ldtteam/MinecoloniesWiki/source/workers/builder.md

 **Before you build *any* building, you need to build the Builder's Hut.
 Without the builder’s hut being built, the builder cannot build any other building.**

-Before you choose a place to build his Hut, take into account the distances among the other buildings and obstacles like water, trees, caves, mountains, lava sources, etc. After you have selected a place for the Hut, you have to craft the Builder’s Hut block and place it with your [Building Tool](../../source/tutorials/building_tool).
+For full information about the Builder’s Hut block and place it with your [Builder's hut](../../source/buildings/builder).
 Once the hut is placed, the builder will be automatically be assigned (or you can manually assign one with the best [Traits](../../source/tutorials/worker_info) for a builder if you changed this in the settings tab in the [Town Hall's GUI](../../source/buildings/townhall).

 You now officially have a builder, **CONGRATULATIONS!**

-Now you will have to issue the builder the “Build” assignment so he can build their own hut first.
-He will be asking for the materials he/she needs.
-Make sure to check the “chat” regularly to see what materials the builder is requesting for any build/upgrade.

 - **Note:** The Builder may *ONLY* build or upgrade any other Worker's hut up to the level of it's own hut.
 So, in order for the builder to upgrade any building, the Builder's Hut *MUST* be upgraded first.
 Then they will be able to upgrade any other building(s).